wolfy-j/lodm/README.md

 $post->save();
 ```

-> ODM Document is hybrid between ActiveRecord and DataMapper, it constructor accept entity data, not primary key.
+> ODM Document is hybrid of ActiveRecord and DataMapper, it constructor accept entity data, not primary key.
 Never put client data into the constructor, you have to use static method `create` or `setFields` for your entity.

 Please check official documenation to get more information.